NEW YORK (AP) Former NBA point guard Jason Williams will miss six to eight months after suffering a knee injury in the opening game of the Big3.

-The eight-team league's season culminates with the Aug.
+The eight-team league is playing on 10 weekends, culminating with the Aug.
 26 championship in Las Vegas.